mgtools/DCTdomain/README.md

 Citation: Benjamin G. Iovino, Haixu Tang and Yuzhen Ye.
 2024.
 Protein domain embeddings for fast and accurate similarity search.
 Genome Research (doi: 10.1101/gr.279127.124).

 ## Installation
-With git and conda, you can close this repository and install the required dependencies with the following commands:
+With git and conda, you can clone this repository and install the required dependencies with the following commands:

 ```
 git clone https://github.com/mgtools/DCTdomain